 - Learning from best practice case studies in effective and successful surveillance camera use

-- Professor William Webster, Director, Centre for Research into Information, Surveillance & Privacy (CRISP)
+- Prof William Webster, Director, Centre for Research into Information, Surveillance & Privacy (CRISP)

 - Harvinder Saimbhi, Head of Operational Delivery, Leeds City Council

 - Ilker Dervish, Vice Chair, CCTV User Group & NASCAM